-Sweden doesn't recognize 'national security adviser' interviewed on Fox News
+Bill O'Reilly says criticism over Swedish 'national security adviser' is valid

-Fox News anchor Bill O'Reilly last week sought the expert advice of a man calling himself Nils Bildt during a segment on refugees in Sweden.
+Fox News anchor Bill O'Reilly has acknowledged that his show erred in seeking expert advice from a man who falsely identified himself as a Swedish national security adviser.

+O'Reilly last week interviewed a man calling himself Nils Bildt during a segment on refugees in Sweden.
 Bildt, who was billed as a "Swedish defense and national security adviser," largely backed a narrative promoted by President Trump that portrays asylum seekers as being responsible for an increase in violent crimes in the country.

 "We are unable in Sweden to socially integrate these people," Bildt said of refugees.
 "These things are not being openly and honestly discussed."